Parallels Between VLA Model Post-Training and Human Motor Learning: Progress, Challenges, and Trends: Taxonomy for Post-training VLA Models

 \subsubsection{Visual Interaction Prediction}

-Visual interaction prediction involves forecasting the effects of action sequences on the embodiments and environments.
-This capability requires generating action sequences, simulating the resulting embodiment behavior, and predicting subsequent environmental changes.
-Its effectiveness was first demonstrated during pre-training on unlabeled demonstration data~\cite{wu2023unleashing, li2025gr, cheang2024gr}, and it has since become a widely adopted post-training strategy for VLA models~\cite{zhao2024vlmpc, chen2025vision, zhou2024minedreamer, hu2024video, zhang2025up, zeng2024learning, li2024virt, hao2024language}.
-These techniques relate closely to the kinematics learning in Sec.~\ref{Sec:Forward kinematics learning}.
-However, those methods primarily address how actions affect the embodiment, without accounting for environmental and task-specific influences.
+Visual interaction prediction involves forecasting the interactions between the embodiment and environment under actions.
+This capability requires generating action sequences, simulating the resulting embodiment behavior, and predicting environmental changes.
+Thus, unlike the solely kinematics learning discussed in Sec.~\ref{Sec:Forward kinematics learning}, these methods are categorized as multi-component integration.
+The approach is first shown to be effective for pre-training on unlabeled demonstration data~\cite{wu2023unleashing, cheang2024gr} and has since become a widely adopted post-training strategy for VLA models.

-One intuitive approach involves forecasting future observation frames using action-conditioned predictive models~\cite{zhao2024vlmpc, chen2025vision, zhou2024minedreamer}.
-Such frame prediction can be embedded within a model-predictive-control (MPC) framework for forward-kinematics learning, wherein control objectives are optimized by minimizing pixel-wise differences between predicted and target frames~\cite{zhao2024vlmpc, chen2025vision}.
-Predictive models also facilitate inverse‐kinematics learning: Zhou et al.~\cite{zhou2024minedreamer} generate future frames from current observations and instruction embeddings, then use both predicted and actual frames to infer action commands.
-Alternatively, forecasting may occur in a latent feature space by predicting future observation representations~\cite{hu2024video, zhang2025up}.
-Latent‐space prediction reduces the complexity of pixel‐level synthesis and enables robust dynamics modeling even when frame predictions are imperfect.
+One line of work forecasts future observation frames using action-conditioned predictive models.
+Frame prediction can be embedded in model predictive control (MPC) for forward-kinematics learning, where control objectives are optimized by minimizing pixel-wise differences between predicted and target frames~\cite{zhao2024vlmpc, chen2025vision}.
+Predictive models also facilitate inverse-kinematics learning: Zhou et al.~\cite{zhou2024minedreamer} generate future frames from current observations and instruction embeddings, then use both predicted and actual frames to infer actions.
+Beyond single-frame prediction, interaction trajectories can be forecast directly~\cite{shridhar2025generative, li2025hamster}.
+Alternatively, forecasting can occur in a latent feature space by predicting future observation representations~\cite{hu2024video, zhang2025up, chen2024moto, zheng2025flare}.
+Latent space prediction reduces the complexity of pixel-level synthesis and enables robust dynamics modeling even when frame predictions are imperfect.